VicenteYago/AdvancedWeatherStation/index.md

 ## Sensors
 The IoT is based on the  Wemos D1 Mini, a mini wifi board with 4MB flash based on ESP-8266EX.
 The readings are performed with de BME280, an environmental sensor with temperature, barometric pressure and humidity wich can be used in both SPI and I2C.

-The ESP boards are configured in the "deep-sleep" mode because of avoiding artificial high temperatures readings due to overheating.
+The ESP boards are configured in the "deep-sleep" mode because of two main reasosn:

+* To avoid artificial high temperatures readings due to overheating.
 This is even more important when the housing is so small.
 In this way every 10 minutes the board connects to wifi and the MQTT server, sends the new measures and finally enters in deep sleep mode.
+* To minimize the energy consuption, and thus improving the battery life, even lasting for many months.